Megalodon: Appearance

 One interpretation on how megalodon appeared was that it was a robust-looking shark, and may have had a similar build to the great white shark.
 The jaws may have been blunter and wider than the great white, and the fins would have also been similar in shape, though thicker due to its size.
 It may have had a pig-eyed appearance, in that it had small, deep-set eyes.

 Another interpretation is that megalodon bore a similarity to the whale shark (Rhincodon typus) or the basking shark (Cetorhinus maximus).
 The tail fin would have been crescent-shaped, the anal fin and second dorsal fin would have been small, and there would have been a caudal keel present on either side of the tail fin (on the caudal peduncle).
-This build is common in other large aquatic animals, such as whales, tuna, and other sharks, in order to reduce drag while swimming.
+This build is common in other large aquatic animals, such as whales, tuna, and other sharks, in order to reduce drag.
 The head shape can vary between species as most of the drag-reducing adaptations are toward the tail-end of the animal.

-Since Carcharocles is derived from Otodus, and the two had teeth that bear a close similarity to those of the sand tiger shark (Carcharias taurus), megalodon may have had a build more similar to the sand tiger shark than to other sharks.
-This is unlikely since the sand tiger shark is a carangiform swimmer which requires faster movement of the tail for propulsion through the water than the great white shark, a thunniform swimmer.
+It was suggested in 2024 that megalodon had a more elongated body plan than previously thought.
+Shimada et al. (2025) also supported this hypothesis based on comparing the proportions of the neurocranium and caudal fin relative to its trunk to those of other laminforms (excluding goblin sharks and thresher sharks).
+They estimated that the maximum body length of megalodon would have been significantly longer than previously published estimates.

+In 2023, Shimada and colleagues reported the associated set of megalodon remains found with placoid scales, which are 0.3 to 0.8 mm in maximum width, and have broadly spaced keels.
+The quantitative relationship of the distance between each keel and the reported maximum cruising speeds of modern sharks were consistent with the hypothesis that megalodon was regionally endothermic but generally not a fast swimmer, though it may have been capable of occasional burst swimming to capture prey.